fluxninja/aperture/docs/content/reference/aperturectl/policy/policy.md

 ---
-sidebar_label: Apply
+sidebar_label: Policy
 hide_title: true
 keywords:
   - aperturectl
-  - aperturectl_apply
+  - aperturectl_policy
 ---

 <!-- markdownlint-disable -->

-## aperturectl apply
+## aperturectl policy

-Apply Aperture Policies
+Aperture Policy related commands for the Controller

 ### Synopsis

-Use this command to apply the Aperture Policies.
+Use this command to manage the Aperture Policies to the Controller.

 ### Options

 ```
       --controller string      Address of Aperture Controller
       --controller-ns string   Namespace in which the Aperture Controller is running
-  -h, --help                   help for apply
+  -h, --help                   help for policy
       --insecure               Allow connection to controller running without TLS
       --kube                   Find controller in Kubernetes cluster, instead of connecting directly
       --kube-config string     Path to the Kubernetes cluster config.
 Defaults to '~/.kube/config' or $KUBECONFIG